Yacine-Benali/Projet-System-Protocol-et-Scripts/README.md

 # Projet-System-Protocol-et-Scripts
-this project is about setting up an HTTP web server two DNS master and slave and a webpage for the site carnofluxe.com,plus the scripts
+this project is about setting up an HTTP web server two DNS master and slave and a  f site carnofluxe.com,and another site supervision.carnoflux.com that display information about the main site

 #### the bash scripts: